Philadelphia Learjet 55 Air Ambulance Crash (XA-UCI) — NTSB Preliminary Report

 Accident Investigation

-The preliminary report states the airplane was equipped with a cockpit voice recorder (CVR), which was recovered from the initial impact crater under about 8 feet of soil and debris and sent to the NTSB Vehicle Recorders Laboratory.
-After repair and cleaning, the recording medium was auditioned and the CVR did not record the accident flight; the NTSB concluded it had likely not been recording audio for several years.
+The preliminary report states that the airplane was equipped with a cockpit voice recorder, which investigators recovered from the initial impact crater beneath about 8 feet of soil and debris before sending it to the NTSB Vehicle Recorders Laboratory.
+After cleaning and repair, the recording medium was auditioned, and the NTSB reported that the CVR did not contain audio from the accident flight.
+The agency concluded that the unit had likely not been recording for several years.

 Operational and Regulatory Issues